iriadf/ACL2023_Control/README.md

 This repository contains the supplementary files from:

 de-Dios-Flores, Iria, Juan Pablo García Amboage and Marcos García.
 2023.
-Dependency resolution at the syntax-semantics interface: psycholinguistic and computational insights on control dependencies. *Proceedings of the  61st Annual Meeting of thr Association for Computational Linguistics.*
+Dependency resolution at the syntax-semantics interface: psycholinguistic and computational insights on control dependencies. *Proceedings of the  61st Annual Meeting of the Association for Computational Linguistics.*

 It is composed of three folders: